wp-plugins/schreikasten/readme.txt

 7. Tracking system to read comments from one user.

 == Changelog ==

+= 0.11.18.2 =
+* Solved a bug with timer when show the warning message about to login to write a comment.

 = 0.11.18.1 =
 * Solved a bug with the new content system.